rmihirk/SeleniumDemo/README.md

-## Automation Sample Framwork by using selenium
+## Automation sample framwork by using selenium

 ### Description
 In this project contains pom.xml that's for project jar dependency